eWalker-TestLab/Documentation/BlueTeam.Lab_Ubuntu.md

   export PATH="~/.local/bin:$PATH"
   ```

+### Building and Deploying

-- It is recommended to output *Terraform* debug info, which can be achieved by the following commands.
+- Outputting the *Terraform* debug info is highly recommended, which the following commands can achieve.
 More details can be found in the [official documentation](https://www.terraform.io/internals/debugging)

   ```bash
   export TF_LOG="DEBUG"